survey2gis/survey-tools-website/index.markdown

 - Open source software, published under GNU GPL 3.0.
 - Portable software: no installation required.
 - Runs on Windows XP/Vista/7/8 (32 and 64 Bit), Linux (32 and 64 Bit), Mac OS (planned).
-- Can be controled trough a graphical user interface or via the command line.
+- Can be controled through a graphical user interface or via the command line.
 - Input/output of 2D or 3D survey data.